metaplex-foundation/docs/docs/01-programs/02-candy-machine/03-managing-candy-machines.md

 <AccordionItem title="JS SDK" open={true}>
 <div className="accordion-item-padding">

-Here’s an example updating some of the shared NFT data on a Candy Machine.
-Any attribute that are not explicitly provided will stay the same.
+Here’s an example of updating some of the shared NFT data on a Candy Machine.
+Any attributes that are not explicitly provided will stay the same.

 ```tsx
 await metaplex.candyMachines().update({